-Migraine and Medical Cannabis
+Migraine and Its Phases!
+Effects of Medical Cannabis on Migraine

 Headaches are of several types.
 Not all the headaches are the same as every type of headache causes pain on different portions, and some might include unwanted symptoms like vomiting, nausea, etc. Migraine headache pain usually begins on one side of the head.
 It makes you annoyed by high volume sounds and shiny lights and even makes you feel like vomiting and even makes a person vomit in extreme conditions.